Ceramics

 The museum’s collection covers everything from Ancient Greek pottery to the latest in contemporary practice.

-This collection began in 1910 when a Preston solicitor, Cedric Houghton, left a bequest of around 400 items of pottery and porcelain to the Harris.
-Houghton’s expressed wish was that his personal collection should form the basis of a larger collection, and this has been the case.
-The ceramic collection now numbers almost 2,400 items, most of which are British but there are sizeable groups of Chinese, Japanese and European wares.
+Our collection began in 1910 when a Preston solicitor, Cedric Houghton, left a bequest of around 400 items of pottery and porcelain to The Harris.
+Houghton’s wish was that his personal collection should form the basis of a larger collection, and this is what we have built.
+Our ceramic collection has almost 2,400 items, most are British, but there are sizeable groups of Chinese, Japanese and European wares.

 The collection largely shows the development of British ceramics from the 1600s to the mid-1900s.
-Highlights include Wedgwood jasperware, Staffordshire figures and early English porcelain as well as examples of loving cups, posset pots, punch bowls, tea sets and dinner services.
-Other significant personal collections are the Smith Collection of English Porcelain, the Bradshaw Collection of English Coffee Cups and the Millington Tile Collection.
+Highlights include Wedgwood jasperware, Staffordshire figures and early English porcelain, as well as examples of loving cups, posset pots, punch bowls, tea sets and dinner services.
+We also have significant personal collections including the Smith Collection of English Porcelain, the Bradshaw Collection of English Coffee Cups and the Millington Tile Collection.

-There are also lots of commemorative pots on display – many of which have strong connections to Preston.
+There are also lots of commemorative pots on display, often with strong connections to Preston.
 These include temperance ceramics and Preston Guild ceramics from 1822 to 2012.

 Date